MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/3-build-model.md

 ## Upload data

 Now it is time to upload the data for training.
 There are a couple ways to do this.
-Either use the UI to browse upload and tag OR we can use the SDK.
+Either use the UI to browse upload and tag *or* we can use the SDK.
 Follow the instructions for the way that works best for you.
-With lots of data and images classes/tags it will be faster to use the SDK.
+With lots of data and images classes/tags, it will be faster to use the SDK.

 ### Option 1: Steps for UI upload